philsturgeon/phil.tech/src/content/building-an-itunes-feed-with-octopress.md

 author: [Phil]
 title: Building an iTunes feed with Octopress
 tags: [ruby]
-excerpt: "  \n \n\tOctopress is a great little CMS for hackers and it works on GitHub pages for free hosting, so a few PHP developers have been known to use it to smash together a basic site even thought it's using Ruby; Boo, hiss, etc. One site I've built with Octopress is for a new podcast I co-host with Ben Edmunds called
+excerpt: "Octopress is a great little CMS for hackers and it works on GitHub pages for free hosting, so a few PHP developers have been known to use it to smash together a basic site even thought it's using Ruby; Boo, hiss, etc. One site I've built with Octopress is for a new podcast I co-host with Ben Edmunds called